-Compliance with Section 16(a) of the Securities Exchange Act of 1934
+Compliance with Section 16(a) of the Exchange Act

-Section 16(a) of the Securities Exchange Act of 1934, as amended, requires our directors and executive officers, and persons who own beneficially more than ten percent (10%) of the shares of our Common Stock, to file reports of ownership and changes of ownership with the Securities and Exchange Commission, or SEC.
+Section 16(a) of the Exchange Act requires our directors and executive officers, and persons who own beneficially more than ten percent (10%) of the shares of our Common Stock, to file reports of ownership and changes of ownership with the SEC.
 Copies of all filed reports are required to be furnished to us pursuant to Section 16(a).
-Based solely on the reports received by us and on written representations from reporting persons, we believe that the current directors and executive officers complied with all applicable filing requirements during the fiscal year ended December 31, 2006.
+Based solely on the reports received by us and on written representations from reporting persons, we believe that the current directors and executive officers complied with all applicable filing requirements during the fiscal year ended December 31, 2007.